quicwg/wg-materials/interim-18-01/minutes.md

 Ekr: I might want to clean this up.

-Jana: Which is used for the aad?
+Jana: Which is used for the AAD?

 Martin T: mutated PN is the AAD, expanded PN is the IV.